fandco-public/Freytag-and-Company-LLC-Docs/README.md

 # FreytagAndCompanyLLCDocs
 The modern documentation service for Freytag &amp; Company, LLC

-If you see corrections to these documents please make changes and issue a pull request - thank you.
+If you discover needed corrections to these documents please make changes and issue a pull request - thank you.

 # HOWTOs